dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 The strategy and limitations differ between both types of errors:

 - **Build error**: For build errors the search occurs in two places:
-  - AzDO error message
+  - Azure DevOps error messages
-  - Logs for failing jobs
+  - Build log of failed jobs

 - **Test errors**: For test errors the analysis only occurs when the build has up to 25 failing tests.
 This limitation was put in place due to the cost of reviewing the logs for helix jobs.
 The analysis uses:
   - Error message